Buttermilk And Brown Sugar Banana Bread Recipe

 Vegetable oil helps keep baked goods moist much longer than those made with butter because it is liquid at room temperature.

-Buttermilk is an acid, so it breaks down long strands of gluten in the flour.
+Buttermilk is an acid that breaks down long strands of gluten in the flour.
 That sounds all sciencey, but what it means is quickbreads made with buttermilk are more tender and have a more delicate crumb.

 When buttermilk meets baking soda, good things happen.
 The molecules get all excited when they meet and the bread rises higher thanks to all those tiny bubbles in the batter.